Internship Program

 - Student in good standing, GPA 2.5 or higher

 - Up-to-date vaccinations, recent physical and negative TB test (dated within 6 months of start date).
-Documentation will be required the first day of the internship term.
-Covid-19 vaccination will be required for animal care internships.
+Documentation will be required on the first day of the internship term.

-- Able to work 32-40 hours per week a minimum of 10 consecutive weeks beginning the week of May 30th.
+- Able to work 36-40 hours per week for a minimum of 8 consecutive weeks beginning the week of May 31st (minimum 280 hours completed).

-- Available to attend Intern orientation on May 30 – Orientation is Mandatory
+- Available to attend Intern orientation on May 29th – Orientation is Mandatory.

 Little Rock Zoo’s Conservation Education department is looking for highly motivated individuals to join our summer internship program.
 Interns will gain experience in program development and facilitation while exploring best practices in guest engagement, interpretation, and conservation messaging as it relates to wildlife and environmental topics.

-While Conservation Education Interns will learn about and may be trained to handle ambassador animals, this is not a keeper internship.
-Those with an interest in animal husbandry may find the Animal Care Internship be a more suitable option.
+This is not a keeper internship and animal interaction will be limited.
+Those with an interest in animal husbandry may find the Animal Care Internship to be a more suitable option.

 Commitments: